kdaily/aws-cdk-guide/doc_source/work-with-cdk-python.md

 ```

 **Important**
 Activate the project's virtual environment whenever you start working on it\.
-If you don't, you won't have access to the modules installed there, and modules you install will go in Python's global module directory \(or will result in a permission error\)\.
+Otherwise, you will not have access to the modules installed there, and modules you install will go in the Python global module directory \(or will result in a permission error\)\.

 ## Managing AWS construct library modules<a name="python-managemodules"></a>